Link building image

 I’ve been on both sides of the process as a source and a publisher.
 This means I know what you need to do to boost the odds of getting your quote picked up.

-Here are my top tips for using HARO and other similar sites to get backlinks.
+Here are my top tips for using journalist request sites to get backlinks.

 Read the request thoroughly first

-It’s important to include all the information that publisher asks for.
+It’s important to understand what the publisher is asking for.
 I once put out a pitch for examples of websites – a surprising amount of people forgot to include a link to their site!

 If a publisher gets a lot of responses, they’re not going to spend time chasing you up for missing details.

-Also look at the request and see if there’s anything that excludes you from replying.
+Also see if there’s anything that excludes you from replying.

 Often I only ask for pitches from businesses with in-house marketing teams.
 This means if you represent a a digital marketing agency I can’t use your quote, no matter how great it is.